|Overall Rating:||Overall Rating|

 Then there are grievances about people canceling their involvement with Melaleuca.

-Yet still getting charged by them on their credit cards for months and months afterward.
+Yet they still get charged by them on their credit cards for months and months afterward.

 Several of their products actually list warnings of being hazardous to your health, as well as the danger of toxicities.

-Melaleuca reps are told not to say Melaleuca products are non-toxic, but to say they are non-caustic.
+Melaleuca reps are told not to say that any of their products are non-toxic, but rather to say that they are non-caustic.

 I have no idea why anyone would have anything to do with this company knowing all of these things.

-This is just making excuses for a bad company selling bad products.
+This is nothing more than them just making excuses for a bad company selling bad products.

 Selling an MLM business is hard enough without all of these extra difficulties added on top.